ebi-pf-team/interproscan-docs/docs/OutputFormats.rst

 Data in the JSON file
 ~~~~~~~~~~~~~~~~~~~~~

-In the ``JSON`` file, each query sequence is represented by its unique JSON objectionary, that
+In the ``JSON`` file, each query sequence is represented by its JSON object, that
 contains all match and annotation retrieved and calculated by ``InterProScan``.

-The JSON objectionary for each query sequences contains:
+The JSON object for each query sequences contains:

 For each input/query sequence: